 Implementation Assistance Application for Service Life Design for Bridges (R19A)

-The Service Life Design Guide for Bridges is a comprehensive reference document that complements AASHTO specifications and equips bridge engineers with the tools to develop specific solutions for given conditions and constraints.
-It represents a new approach to designing for service life that results in longer-lasting bridge components and systems that are both easier to inspect and better suited to their environments.
+The Service Life Design Guide for Bridges is a comprehensive reference document that complements AASHTO specifications and equips bridge engineers with the tools to improve bridge service life for a range of functional conditions and constraints.
+It represents a new approach to designing for service life, resulting in longer-lasting, durable bridge components and systems that are both easier to inspect and better suited to their environments.
 The guide focuses on typical bridges with one or multiple spans and a maximum single span length of 300 feet.
-It addresses design, fabrication, construction, operation, maintenance, repair, and replacement issues applicable to both new and existing bridges.
-It includes standard plans, model specifications for design and construction, and fault tree flow charts.
+It addresses design, fabrication, construction, operation, maintenance, repair, and replacement issues applicable to both new and existing bridges, and includes standard plans, model specifications for design and construction, and fault tree flow charts.

 Each application submitted from an organization or agency must have the endorsement of the Chief Executive Officer or designee.
 The letter of endorsement is submitted as an attachment to the application.
 Guidance for creating an endorsement letter appears in the application below.

 When an organization or agency submits multiple applications, it must designate priority.
 Please rank each application in a single grouping, including all product submissions from your agency.
 Do not separate your organization's applications into categories for individual products, or levels of incentives (i.e., Lead Adopter or User Incentive).